sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Chapters/Plot/4-UTReunion.md

 It took him a few seconds to process all this.

-And when he did, he simply let his skull knock against the ground.
-"God damnit, i'm an idiot."
+And when he did, he simply let his skull knock against the ground. "god damnit, i'm an idiot."

 "Sans," came Hat Kid's voice from behind him, and both Sans the Skeletons looked toward her, still riding atop Asgore's frame as they approached.
 "I *told* you about parallel universes, 'bro'."

-"i know!" he replied from the ground. "i had a moment, okay?"
+"i know!" he replied from the ground, knocking his skull again. "i had a moment, okay?"

 "hey buddy," Other Sans greeted Asgore, still keeping his target pinned. "this bonehead with you?"

 "GREETINGS, KING ASGORE!"
 Papyrus greeted loudly.
-Frisk had taken to hiding behind him, peeking their head out carefully "YOU SHOULD HAVE LET US KNOW YOU WERE GOING TO JOIN US FOR NICE CREAM."
+Frisk had taken to hiding behind him, peeking their head out carefully.
+"YOU SHOULD HAVE LET US KNOW YOU WERE GOING TO JOIN US FOR NICE CREAM."

 Despite the situation, Asgore couldn't help but snort.
 Trust Papyrus to lighten the mood, no matter the universe.
 "Yes, I apologise for him.
 The two of us have been through rather a lot, but we don't mean harm."